rachjgriff/bank/README.md

 * Need to ensure that **credit** is left blank if only a **withdrawal** is made
 * Need to ensure that **debit** is left blank if only a **deposit** is made
 * Is the client allowed to have a negative balance and continue to make withdrawals?
+* Can the client make more than one deposit or withdrawal a day?
+  * If so, should the credit and debit amounts sum these for that day?
+  * Or can there be more than one entry for the same date?

 ## USER STORIES
 ---------

+As a bank account holder
+So that I can save for a holiday
+I can deposit money into my bank account